TwintailTeam/ttl-wiki/docs/safety-guide.md

 ### Before Using TTL

 1. **Backup Your Game Data** - Always backup your game saves and settings
-2. **Read Game ToS** - Understand each game's Terms of Service regarding third-party software
-3. **Start with Offline Games** - If available, test TTL with offline or single-player content first
-4. **Use Separate Accounts** - Consider using non-primary accounts for initial testing
+2. **Use Separate Accounts** - Consider using non-primary accounts for initial testing

 ### While Using TTL